openspace42/aenigma/README.md

 Follow our development updates together with the aenigma community on our chatroom at xmpp:aenigma@xc.os.vu.

-If you have an operational aenigma server, definitely subscribe for bugfix and patch release notifications.
+If you have an operational aenigma server, definitely subscribe for new release notifications and other important heads-up alerts.

 ## Features